-Calendar day Process step Event/activity 13-15 Processing of BONO+ The Swedish Transport Administration investigates the BONO+ and decides whether to accept or reject.
+Calendar day Process step Event/activity 10-12 Request dispute resolution If the parties still disagree on the established delay code after BONO, and the BONO+ process is not applicable, the contracting party has the option to initiate dispute resolution.
+The request for dispute resolution after the BONO must reach the Swedish Transport Administration at the latest during the twelfth calendar day after the train's planned departure date and departure station, see Section 5.7.6.3.
+13-15 Processing of BONO+ The Swedish Transport Administration investigates the BONO+ and decides whether to accept or reject.
 The decision serves as a basis for follow-up and eventual adjustment of invoiced delay charges in cases where no dispute resolution is initiated.
 The Swedish Transport Administration's contracting parties can review the established delay code in a sent decision.
 If the parties agree, the delay code is established on the 15th calendar day after the train's planned departure date and departure station.
 If the parties still disagree on the delay code after the BONO+ process, it is possible for the parties to take the matter further to dispute resolution.
 16-18 Request dispute resolution The request for dispute resolution after the BONO+ must reach the Swedish Transport Administration at the latest during the 18th calendar day after the train's planned departure date and departure station, see Section 5.7.6.3.